 Concept Design Plans reveal future opportunities for Shepparton’s Maude Street Mall

-Counsellors from Greater Shepparton City Council met on Tuesday 15th May to adopted four concept design options for the Maude Street Mall Revitalisation project.
+Counsellors from Greater Shepparton City Council met on Tuesday 15th May to present four concept design options for the Maude Street Mall Revitalisation project.

 The key design ideas developed by Spiire have been a collaborative process where the client, design team, consultants and stakeholders have come together to envisage the Mall and CBD’s new public future.
 The designs have been in development since a stakeholder engagement meeting in November 2017, and incorporate feedback and insights gained from this session.
 This council meeting marks the release of the concept plans to the broader community for the first time.